 - 14 days if vendor does not acknowledge our report within 14 days of initial contact

-- 7 days if the vulnerability is being actively exploited to inform and protect the WordPress community
+- At our discretion if the vulnerability is being actively exploited to inform and protect the WordPress community

 - If a deadline would fall on a weekend or holiday, the deadline will be placed on the earliest following business day

 - Once the vendor releases a fix, or a disclosure deadline is reached, we announce the existence of the vulnerability to encourage the community to upgrade.